dev-itzarun/yt_live/Readme.md

 ### Via CDN

-Add the following script to your HTML:
+Add this script to your HTML to use the library directly in the browser:
 ```html
 <script src="https://cdn.jsdelivr.net/npm/yt_live/dist/yt_live.umd.js"></script>
 ```